nicolaschengdev/WYPopoverController/README.md

 ---

-Add this line `pod 'WYPopoverController', '~> 0.1.1'` to your PodFile or add manually these 4 files `WYPopoverController.h`, `WYPopoverController.m`, `WYStoryboardPopoverSegue.h`, `WYStoryboardPopoverSegue.m` to your project.
+Add this line `pod 'WYPopoverController', '~> 0.1.2'` to your PodFile or add manually these 4 files `WYPopoverController.h`, `WYPopoverController.m`, `WYStoryboardPopoverSegue.h`, `WYStoryboardPopoverSegue.m` and add `Quartzcore` library to your project.

 ### Examples